When Preston’s Catholics had to lie under ye Bushel

 He does allow that ‘Considering its general character, the congregation is very orderly, and we believe of a generous turn of mind’.

+A disastrous fire in 1967 caused substantial damage to the chapel.
+To help pay for the costs of repairs and refurbishment a short history of the chapel was produced (see below).
 St Mary’s was closed in June 1990 and then demolished.
 The site is now a car park.

 That demolition marked the end of a long period of public Catholic worship in Friargate stretching back to the early 18th century, and possibly into the 17th century, although this is unlikely.
 The period from the opening of St Mary’s Chapel in 1761 to its final closure is well documented, an earlier chapel on a different site in the street dating from before 1732 is also documented.
 More problematic are earlier ‘chapels’.
 Peploe’s correspondence makes it fairly clear there was no Catholic chapel in the town in 1714 and the evidence supplied by Leo Warren and Tom Smith for a Catholic chapel in Friargate served by Jesuits seems rather to point to the Benedictine chapel at Fishwick.